 Then the ND gave me a copy of a research article on the effects of Vitamin D on blood pressure and started me on 4000 units a day.
 By this time my blood pressure was down 50 points from where it had started (down to 140's from 190).
 The next addition was pomegranate capsules, 250 mg. twice a day, which finally brought my systolic BP down to the 120's.
 My diastolic pressure was still in the 90's; the main event that lowered it to to 70's was deciding to quit a stressful part-time job no matter how frugally I had to live after that.
 So now, my blood pressure is normal, 120's over 70's and my doctor says I have the blood pressure of a teenager again!
 I continue to eat a low salt diet and take daily vitamins and fish oil.
 But the main thing to control the BP is garlic, vitamin D, and pomegranate and that's what works for me.
 I will never subject myself to blood pressure medications and their nasty side effects again!

 Exercise regularly (walking is fine).
 Lose weight if you need to.
 Cut radically back on salt, fats and junk food.
 Eat high fiber (oat bran is about the best thing ever to reduce cholesterol).
 Eat mostly fresh vegetables and fruit, and cut radically back on red meats, eat mostly fish and chicken and not much of it either.
+Of course, no fried foods.
+Cut down on your stress.
+Check out the herbal and vitamin regimens (online is a great place to search for info).
+Besides what is mentioned below, hawthorn, ginkgo bilbo, and others lower BP.

 First, throw out the salt shaker.
 Yes, we all need salt to live BUT the amount we get in foods in more than enough.
 Then read all the labels of everything you eat.
 Take about 6 months and do not eat out, learn to eat and cook.